A Basic Guide to Purchasing a Vinyl Cutter for Signmaking

 Stepper motors are more economical and allow manufacturers to produce usable vinyl cutters more affordably.
 Most entry-level plotters use this older, simpler mechanical drive system.
-The Graphtec Silhouette Cameo craft cutter, Vinyl EXPRESS R Series, EnduraCut, and EnduraCUT LX sign cutters use mechanical steppers.
-All other Vinyl EXPRESS cutters beginning with the EnduraCUT Plus use digital servo drive systems.
+The Graphtec Silhouette Cameo craft cutter, and Vinyl EXPRESS R Series sign cutters use mechanical steppers.
+All other Vinyl EXPRESS cutters beginning with the EnduraCUT 2 use digital servo drive systems.

-In cutters driven by digital servo motors, a digital encoder translates the software’s commands into ones and zeros resulting in smooth, precise movement of the drive motor and cutting head.
-It has three advantages.
+In cutters driven by digital servo motors, a digital encoder translates the software’s commands into ones and zeros.
+The result is smooth, precise movement of the drive motor and cutting head.
+This offers three advantages.
 The lack of mechanical gears makes these machines much quieter in operation.
 More importantly, the digitally directed movement allows the cutter to turn and pivot along much smaller paths with precision.
 Letters as small as 1/8”* are cut just as precisely as larger characters.

 The other benefit of digital servo motors is superior tracking.
 Tracking is a cutter’s ability to maintain a straight path along the length of the vinyl.
-Digitally driven cutters typically achieve up to ten times better tracking than stepping cutters This makes them a better choice for graphics both very large and very small.
+Digitally driven cutters typically achieve up to ten times better tracking than stepping cutters So digital servo cutters are a better choice for graphics both very large and very small.

 *Helvetica med. font

 To choose the right cutter, it’s imperative that you know what size graphics you’re going to produce.
 If your business plan is based on scrap book and hobby sized decals, a simple entry-level cutter may suffice.
-If your plans include graphics less than ten feet long, a basic desktop cutter like an EnduraCUT product may be all you need.
-But if you intend to cut vehicle accent striping, partial wraps or anything else over 10 – 12 feet long, it would be wise to invest in a cutter with better media handling and tracking capabilities (Fig 1).
+If your plans include graphics less than ten feet long, a basic desktop cutter like an R19 or R31 may be all you need.
+But if you intend to cut vehicle accent striping, partial wraps or anything else over 10 feet long, it would be wise to invest in a cutter with better media handling and tracking capabilities (Fig 1).

 If you look at manufacturers’ specification charts, you’ll see a value called “maximum cutting area”.
 Don’t confuse this with tracking.
 Here’s the difference between maximum cutting area and tracking, according to Graphtec product manager Neil Zdunkawicz.
 “Basically, the maximum cutting length means the cutter, whatever brand, will be able to move that length of media and it won’t skew or jam; however, the quoted accuracy and repeatability specs are not guaranteed if you do that.